SlashDB/taskapp-demo/README.md

 ![Task_App_Main_Sreen](https://github.com/SlashDB/taskapp-demo/blob/main/public/images/Task_App_Main_Sreen.jpg 'Task_App_Main_Sreen')

-The SDK is divided into two parts: a vanilla Javascript library for SlashDB and a ReactJS package that enables React apps to use a database that is connected to SlashDB.
 The SDK provides methods that allow:
 - setting up a connection to a SlashDB instance
 - basic authentication using an API key or username/password
 - CRUD operations on the SlashDB-enabled database

-The ReactJS package uses the vanilla Javascript library under the hood.
+The SDK uses the [SlashDB Javascript SDK](https://github.com/SlashDB/js-slashdb) under the hood.
 It also includes custom hooks to execute the functions listed above, and abstracts some of the state management.

 If you want to use the SDK as part of the project, you can get it at this repo: https://github.com/SlashDB/react-slashdb.
 From there, you can use import statements in your project to access the exposed methods found in the SDK.